weewx/weewx/docs/devnotes.md

 ## Daily summaries {#Daily_summaries}

-This section builds on the discussion [*The database*](customizing.htm#The_database) in the *Customization Guide*.
+This section builds on the discussion [*The database*](../custom/#the-database) in the *Customization Guide*.
 Read it first.

 The big flat table in the database (usually called table `archive`) is the definitive table of record.
 While it includes a lot of information, querying it can be slow.
-For example, to find the maximum temperature of the year would require scanning the whole thing, which might include 100,000 or more records.
+For example, to find the maximum temperature of the year would require scanning the entire table, which might include 100,000 or more records.
 To speed things up, WeeWX includes *daily summaries* in the database as an optimization.